-Rental Assistance Demonstration (RAD) participation N/A
+i.
+Description of Rental Assistance Demonstration (RAD) participation iii.

-- ii.
-Has SHA submitted a RAD significant amendment in the appendix?
-N/A - iii.
 If SHA has provided a RAD significant amendment in the appendix, please state whether it is the first RAD significant amendment submitted or describe any proposed changes from the prior RAD significant amendment.